doraadong/UNIFAN/README.md

 ### Install within a virtual environment

 It is recommended to use a virtural environment/pacakges manager such as [Anaconda](https://www.anaconda.com/).
-After successfully installing Anaconda/Miniconda, create an environment by following:
+After successfully installing Anaconda/Miniconda, create an environment by the following:

 ```shell
 conda create -n myenv python=3.6